RakshitKumar04/Face_Recognition/README.md

 Face Recognizer identifies the face of an individual by their name with the help of their facial features.
 Face Recognizer uses deep learning algorithms to compare a live capture or digital image with the stored faceprints(also known as datasets) to verify identity.
-The algorithm used for classification is haar cascade by Paul Viola and Michael Jones
+The algorithm used for detection is haar cascade by Paul Viola and Michael Jones and for recognition is LBPH Face Recognition algorithm.

-## Theory
-Using 2 algorithm for 2 different process.

-* Face Detection: it has the objective of finding the faces (location and size) in an image and probably extract them to be used by the face recognition algorithm.
-The project is used "Haar Cascade Face Detection Algorithm" for face detection

-* Face Recognition: with the facial images already extracted, cropped, resized and usually converted to grayscale, the face recognition algorithm is responsible for finding characteristics which best describe the image.
-The project is used "LBPH Algorithm" for face recogintion.

 ### Haar Cascade for face detection